The Growth of Premium Tequila Due to Craft Spirits, Urbanization, and Changing Consumer Preferences

 A New Wave of Premium Tequila Sustainability and Aging Redefining the Category in 2024

 For instance, in September 2024, Zamora Company USA introduced Tequila VOLTEO, an ultra-premium, additive-free and organic luxury tequila brand, distilled and bottled at Destileria Casa de Piedra in Jalisco, Mexico.
-For instance, in May 2024, 818 Tequila, Kendall Jenner's upscale tequila brand, launched officially in India and is being distributed solely in the Indian market by Berry Beverages.
+For instance, in May 2024, 818 Tequila, Kendall Jenner's upscale tequila brand, officially launched in India and is being distributed solely in the Indian market by Berry Beverages.
 Berry Beverages and Zoup Beverages brought the product to India.

 North America Leads the Global Tequila Market, Consuming 60% of All Global Tequila

 The constant growth of the Hispanic population, especially in California and Texas, has provided stability to cultural familiarity and tequila celebration.
-Canada is also experiencing tequila growth, especially in Toronto and Vancouver cities which are experiencing increased cocktail and premium spirit consumption.
+Canada is also experiencing tequila growth, especially in Toronto and Vancouver, which are experiencing increased cocktail and premium spirit consumption.
 Both Canada and the U.S. are more mature yet expanding markets, appealing to both international companies and artisanal brands.

 The European tequila market is on an upward growth path fueled by growing consumer demand for premium spirits and changing cocktail culture.
 In 2024, European consumption of tequila represented almost 12% of all global tequila sales, with major markets in the United Kingdom, Germany, France and Spain.
 The UK is the largest importer of European tequila, supplying close to 35% of overall tequila volume to Europe, with a thriving nightlife.